perforce/helix-authentication-extension/docs/Administrator-Guide.md

 ### non-LDAP users are not authenticated with SSO

-When LDAP is configured in Helix Core Server, and a SSO trigger or extension is installed, non-LDAP users will not use the SSO mechanism.
+When LDAP is configured in Helix Core Server, and an SSO trigger or extension is installed, non-LDAP users will not use the SSO mechanism.
 This is the default behavior of the Helix Core Server.
 However, LDAP authentication and web-based SSO do not work together, see [LDAP.md](./LDAP.md) for more information.
-To resolve this problem, set `auth.sso.nonldap` to `1` to instruct the server to allow for the user of SSO with non-LDAP users.
+To resolve this problem, set `auth.sso.nonldap` to `1` to instruct the server to allow for the use of SSO with non-LDAP users.

 ```shell
 p4 configure set auth.sso.nonldap=1